NPTimothy/Assignment-1/README.md

 # Assignment-1
-Idea: A website by a fictional start-up company that promotes and showcases their product(app/software) to their potential customers and persuade them to purchase it.
+Idea: a local company whose product is a student database system software for schools to use to manage their students’ data.
+The website is to showcase their product to potential customers and gain new customers by purchasing from their website.